akydd/nes_emulator/README.md

 ## Compiling
     make nes_emulator

-To make with debugging info printed to the console,
+To build with debugging info printed to the console,

     make CFLAGS='-Wall -Wextra -DDEBUG' nes_emulator

+To build and display the output of Blarggs tests,

+    make CFLAGS='-Wall -Wextra -DBLARGG nes_emulator

 ## High Level Design